-After the general election, your Governor prepares a Certificate of Ascertainment listing the names of all the individuals on the slates for each candidate.
+After the general election, your State's Executive prepares a Certificate of Ascertainment listing the names of all the individuals on the slates for each candidate.
 The Certificate of Ascertainment also lists the number of votes each individual received and shows which individuals were appointed as your State's electors.
 Your State’s Certificate of Ascertainment is sent to NARA as part of the official records of the Presidential election.

-The meeting of the electors takes place on the first Monday after the second Wednesday in December after the general election.
+The meeting of the electors takes place on the first Tuesday after the second Wednesday in December after the general election.
 The electors meet in their respective States, where they cast their votes for President and Vice President on separate ballots.
 Your State’s electors’ votes are recorded on a Certificate of Vote, which is prepared at the meeting by the electors.
-Your State’s Certificate of Vote is sent to Congress, where the votes are counted, and NARA, as part of the official records of the Presidential election.
+Your State’s Certificate of Vote is sent to Congress, where the votes are counted, and to NARA, as part of the official records of the Presidential election.

 The President-elect takes the oath of office and is sworn in as President of the United States on January 20th in the year following the general election.